Kate's photo scandal shows how hard it is for the UK monarchy to control its narrative

 LONDON (AP) —

-The scandal over Kate, Princess of Wales' family snapshot — dubbed "photogate" — is a new chapter in the thorny relationship between the media and Britain's royal family.
+The scandal over Kate, Princess of Wales' family snapshot is a new chapter in the thorny relationship between the media and Britain's royal family.

 It’s also a sign of how hard it is for the monarchy to control its own narrative in the social-media era.